ptyspawn/ssp21-IKI/report.md

 This section present an abstract protocol that a SCADA master might use to procure a certificate to communicate with an outstation in the field.

-1. The master makes a request to the authority asking for a fresh transaction identifier (TID).
+1. The master makes a request to the authority asking for a new transaction identifier (TID).

 2. The CA replies with a 256-bit random TID.
-The CA records this nonce in an internal database along with the time it processed the request (Ts for "start time").
+The CA records this nonce in memory along with the time it processed the request (Ts for "start time").

 3. The master makes a request to the outstation for attestation of its current device time (Td) and boot nonce (N), providing it with the TID from the authority.

-4. The outstation replies with the triplet of information {TID, Td, N}, and signs it with its private key.
-This triplet plus signature is know as the outstation time attestation (OTA).
+4. The outstation replies with the triplet of information {TID, Td, N}  and signs it with its private key.
+This triplet plus signature is know as the TimeAttestationResponse (TAR).

-5. The master creates a certificate signing request (CSR) including the OTA as an extension.
+5. The master creates a certificate signing request (CSR) including the TAR as a requested X.509 extension.
 It sends it to the CA to provision a certificate.
-The CSR is the DER encoded PKCS #10 object also defined in [RFC 2986](https://tools.ietf.org/html/rfc2986).
-The "attributes" element of this object is capable of carrying the to be defined extension including the OTA.
+The CSR is the DER encoded PKCS #10 CSR object.
+The "attributes" element of this object is capable of carrying the TAR as a requested extension.

-6. The CA processes the CSR and validates the authenticity of both the CSR itself, and the OTA using the appropriate public kets.
+6. The CA processes the CSR and validates the authenticity of both the CSR itself, and the TAR using the master and outstation public keys.
 The CA calculates the elapsed time from Ts to reception of the CSR is within some configurable limit.
 If all the checks pass, the CA then issues a certificate with the following contents:

     A) The 'serialNumber' field will contain the CSN identifier originally created by the authority.
 	B) The `subject` field will be the name of the master, known to the CA in its internal database.
 	C) The `issuer` field will identify the CA, and will match the root certificate(s) installed on the end device.
 	D) The `notBefore` and `notAfter` fields will contain the minimum and maximum value respectively.
-	E) The certificate will contain a *critical* extension that defines the validity of the certificate in terms of device time and the boot nonce.
+	E) The certificate will contain a extension that defines the validity of the certificate in terms of device time and the boot nonce.
+This extension must always be marked as **critical** in the extension envelope.

-The master may then begin to use the certificate to communicate with the endpoint.
-As part of certifiate validation, endpoints must check that the critical extension's boot nonce matches the current boot nonce.
+The master may then begin to use the certificate to communicate with the outstation.
+As part of certifiate validation, outstations must check that the critical extension's boot nonce matches the current boot nonce.
 They must then limit the validity of the certificate relative to their internal clock and the bounds set within the extension.

+The following figure illustrates the process described above.
+The notation below assumes that the protocol is implemented as a REST API passing binary objects back and forth as the request and response payloads.

 ![Certificate provisioning protocol](img/msc/protocol.png){#fig:certificate_provisioning_protocol}